YDK-Solutions/ydk/sdk/cpp/README.md

     cd -
 ```

-#### Run-time environment
+#### Runtime environment

 There is an open issue with gRPC on Centos/Fedora, which requires an extra step before running any YDK gNMI application.
-See this issue on `GRPC GitHub <https://github.com/grpc/grpc/issues/10942#issuecomment-312565041>`_
+See this issue on [GRPC GitHub](https://github.com/grpc/grpc/issues/10942#issuecomment-312565041) for details.
-for details.
 As a workaround, the YDK based application runtime environment must include setting of `LD_LIBRARY_PATH` variable:

 ```
     PROTO="/Your-Protobuf-and-Grpc-installation-directory"